foundersandcoders/react-state-challenge/README.md

 Make sure you have Git and Node (v18) installed.

-1. Clone this repo and `cd` into the directory
+1. [Use this template](https://github.com/foundersandcoders/react-state-challenge/generate), clone your copy, `cd` into it
 1. Run `npm install` to install all the dependencies
 1. Run `npm run dev` to start the local dev server